kylepalos/lncRNA-annotation/README.md

 **Transcript assembly:**

 ```
 # first index all the bam files
 ls *.bam | parallel samtools index '{}'

 # assemble methylation mutant samples separately from all other samples
 # assemble paired and single end samples to the same output directory because they will be merged together
-# Don't specify strand as StringTie can infer this information from splice junction tags reported by Hisat2
-# As recommended by the creator in this GitHub thread: https://github.com/gpertea/stringtie/issues/204

 stringtie ${name}.bam \